nik0lai/psychonomie_nl/src/content/pages/dissertation-award.md

 The submitted PhD thesis should be original work in the field of Brain and Cognition and related fields.
 Candidates can self-nominate or be nominated by their (co-)promotor.

-Candidates and their (co)promotor must submit the relevant parts of the application directly to the committee via email to TAC@societyforbrainandcognition.nl by the deadline provided in the call.
+Candidates and their (co)promotor must submit the relevant parts of the application directly to the committee via email to TAC@psychonomie.nl by the deadline provided in the call.

 The NVP board decides on the prize winner based on the recommendation of the award committee.
 The decision is final and cannot be disputed.